MATERIALS & TERMINOLOGY

 Down blend – modern insulation technology blends natural down with other synthetic fibers to create hybrid insulations that combine the best characteristics of down and synthetic insulation.
 An example would be Primaloft Down, which combines down with Primaloft® for a warm and lofty insulation that dries more quickly than down and is more water-resistant.

-Slimline – a signature of many FERA pants, comprising a compact foam-like insulation bonded with tricot, a unique fabric which is smooth on one side and textured on the other.
-Bonding combines these layers into one without sewing, reducing bulk and weight.
+Slimline – a signature of many FERA pants, comprising a compact foam-like insulation bonded with tricot, a uniquely light, smooth and strong fabric which takes the place of a separate lining layer.
+This low-profile layer gives the pants a more trouser-like look and feel, reducing bulk and weight.

 Lycra cuffs – inner cuffs inside sleeve openings that provide added warmth by retaining heat and blocking wind.